doguilmak/Rock-Paper-Scissors-with-Thompson-Sampling/README.md

 <h3>Comparing Random Selection and Thompson Sampling</h3>

-<p>Within the scope of this project, 100 different games were simulated in order to reach more detailed inferences and results.
-Within the scope of this project, 100 different games were simulated in order to reach more detailed inferences and results.
-In total, we had simulated 300 games; <i>Random vs. Random</i>, <i>Random vs. Thompson Sampling</i>, and finally <i>Thompson Sampling vs. Thompson Sampling</i>.
+<p>Within the scope of this project, 100 different games were simulated to reach more detailed inferences and results.
+Within the scope of this project, 100 different games were simulated to reach more detailed inferences and results.
+In total, we simulated 300 games; Random vs. Random, Random vs. Thompson Sampling, and finally Thompson Sampling vs. Thompson Sampling.
 These results were performed using Thompson Sampling 1 and Random Selection 1.</p>

 <b>Rounds Probabilities</b>